cheap-pets/mussel/docs/README.md

 ## Importing
 ### Global Register
-When importing `mussel`, if `window.Vue` exist, it will install all mussel components globally.
+If `window.Vue` exist, you can just import mussel, it will install all mussel components globally.

 ``` javascript
 import 'mussel'